The Application is currently closed

 The application consists of the following components:

-• Fifteen (15) word description of undergraduate research interest and work
+- Fifteen (15) word description of current and/or recent research experience

 While many peer programs ask for a general Personal Statement or Statement of Purpose, DBBS requires that you respond to two (2) essay prompts.
 The admissions committee is looking for characteristics that predict your ability to benefit from and contribute to biosciences discovery.
 These include academic ability, research experience, leadership, teamwork, communication skills and other personal qualities.
 Your intellectual contributions to past research experiences are particularly important and should be the focus of essay 1.
 Our training environment values diversity of experience as a driver of innovation.
 Your perspectives and motivations may derive in part from your race, nationality, regional affiliation, socioeconomic status, sexual orientation, gender identification, or other aspects of your identity.
 Feel free to discuss these personal attributes in your response to essay 2.
 You may also choose to focus on professional or extracurricular experiences.
 Applicants are strongly encouraged to give considerable time and thought to writing the two essays.
 Ask advice on drafts from trusted friends or advisors.